 Coping with Chronic Illness and Pain

-Carlos Durana Ph.D. practices Counseling and Therapy in Bethesda, Md.
+Carlos Durana Ph.D. practices Counseling and Therapy in Washington, DC, Bethesda, Md.
 And in Reston, Va.

 Chronic illness and pain often cause challenging and difficult life adjustments, decisions and demands.
 We may experience:

 · Grief and sadness over the loss of function and quality of life,

 · Anger and frustration about our new situation,

 · Loss of control,

 · Worry and fear about our future,

 · Guilt about being a burden to others, and

 · Hopelessness and helplessness if one expects to get worst, and changes in socio-economic status or in relationships.